-- Be mindful of the difference between ‘characterisation’ (age, looks, IQ, job etc.) and ‘true character’ (that behind the mask).
+- Be mindful of the difference between ‘characterisation’ (age, looks, job and other individuating details.) and ‘true character’ (that behind the mask).
 (It is a Western idea that there is such a thing as true character.)

-- True character can only be expressed through choice in a dilemma.
+- True character can only be expressed through choice in a moral dilemma.
 How a character chooses to act under pressure will reveal the most interesting things.

 - Make sure you understand your character’s desires.

 - Don’t reduce characters to case studies.
-‘Generally, the more the writer nails motivation to specific causes, the more he diminishes the character in the audience’s mind.’
+‘Generally, the more the writer nails motivation to specific causes, the more they diminish the character in the audience’s mind.’

 - What other characters say about your character is more revealing than what main characters say about themselves.

 - To create 3D characters, what you do is give them complexity by contradiction.
 The trick is to make the contradictions of their character consistent.

-- The protagonist has to be the most complex character in the story.
+- The main character has to be the most complex character in the story.